 The summer slide.
 That doesn’t sound so bad — we’re thinking Slip ‘N Slides, playgrounds, maybe a water slide or two.
 Think again.
 In fact, the summer slide refers to the summer learning loss that occurs when the school year ends, for students young and old.
 All that hard work you put in during the school year faces its archenemy when the lazy days of summer kick in and your studying slumps.
 But fear not, we’ve got your back.

 Turns out that the summer slide has a foil: fun, easy, and simple ideas for keeping up with your language learning during summer vacation.
-With time and brain power to spare, summer is the prime season for taking on new learning challenges.
 In fact, some of these ideas might make your summer break even more fun than you imagined.
 Stick with us, and your language learning will be fresher than ever when you hit the books again this fall.

 1. Plan field trips

 Summer is all about road trips and spontaneous adventures, so tailor your trips to fit your language-learning goals.
 Google is your friend, so take to the internet and search upcoming cultural events where you can flex your language-learning muscles and soak up some culture-learning fun in the sun.
 Check out your local museums for cultural events, festivals, and celebrations that will be as fun as they are educational.
 Looking for a place to start?
 Head to New York for the National Puerto Rican Day Parade, Seattle for Chinatown's Dragon Fest, or travel the world of sound at Chicago’s World Music Festival.
 Don’t forget to brush up on your conversation skills with Mango Languages before your next adventure!